Best Dogs for Hiking and Camping: 15 Breeds That Love to Hike!

 Last Update:

-With that being said, some dog breeds do better with the backcountry miles than others.
-If you’re looking to add a furry companion to your hiking crew, it’s a good idea to familiarize yourself with the breeds that make the best hiking companions.
+Why hike alone when you can bring man’s (or woman’s) best friend?
+Their love for the great outdoors is written in their DNA, and they never complain about the miles or the lack of M&Ms in the trail mix!
+With that said, some dog breeds do better with backcountry miles than others.
+If you’re looking to add a furry companion to your hiking crew, it’s a good idea to familiarize yourself with the breeds that make the best hiking buddies.

 1. Siberian Husky